ox-it/mobileoxford-sencha/src/lib/sencha2_preview/docs/guides/components/README.md

 	@example
     //this is the Panel we'll be adding below var aboutPanel = Ext.create('Ext.Panel', {
         html: 'About this app'
     });

     //this is the Panel we'll be adding to var mainPanel = Ext.create('Ext.Panel', {
         fullscreen: true,

         layout: 'hbox',
         defaults: {
             flex: 1
         },

         items: {
             html: 'First Panel',
 			style: 'background-color: #5E99CC;'
         }
     });

     //now we add the first panel inside the second mainPanel.add(aboutPanel);

 Here we created three Panels in total.
 First we made the aboutPanel, which we might use to tell the user a little about the app.
-Then we create one called mainPanel, which already contains a third Panel in its {@link Ext.Container#items items} configuration, with some dummy text ("First Panel").
-Finally, we add the first panel to the second by calling the {@link Ext.Container#add add} method on mainPanel.
+Then we create one called mainPanel, which already contains a third Panel in its {@link Ext.Container#cfg-items items} configuration, with some dummy text ("First Panel").
+Finally, we add the first panel to the second by calling the {@link Ext.Container#method-add add} method on mainPanel.

 In this case we gave our mainPanel another hbox layout, but we also introduced some {@link Ext.Container#defaults defaults}.
 These are applied to every item in the Panel, so in this case every child inside mainPanel will be given a flex: 1 configuration.
 The effect of this is that when we first render the screen only a single child is present inside mainPanel, so that child takes up the full width available to it.
 Once the mainPanel.add line is called though, the aboutPanel is rendered inside of it and also given a flex of 1, which will cause it and the first panel to both receive half the full width of the mainPanel.